 - You can use jarred bell peppers or make your own for this recipe, the instructions for roasting your own peppers are in the post.

 - Add the 2 roasted bell peppers to the blender with the rest of the sauce ingredients, and blend until smooth.

-- For the zucchini noodles, heat a large 15" deep sided skillet over medium high heat.
-When the skillet is hot, add the olive oil, onion, and garlic - sauté for a minute or two until the onion is softened but not browned.
+- For the zucchini noodles, heat a large 15″ deep sided skillet over medium high heat.
+When the skillet is hot, add the olive oil, onion, and garlic – sauté for a minute or two until the onion is softened but not browned.
 Add the sea salt and zucchini noodles to the skillet and sauté using a pair of non-stick tongs to toss the noodles.
-Just as the zucchini noodles begin to soften, but before they start shedding water, add the sauce and cook just until the sauce is heated.
+Just as the zucchini noodles begin to soften, but before they start shedding water, add the sauce to taste, and cook just until the sauce is heated.

 - Adjust the salt to your taste, and serve immediately with the freshly chopped parsley, grated parmesan, extra goat cheese, and freshly ground black pepper.

 To spiralize the zucchini for this recipe, I used the smallest blade (1/8″) on a Paderno 3-blade spiralizer.

 The nutritional information is calculated without any toppings.

 Keywords: Spiralized, Zucchini Noodles, Zucchini, Zoodles, Roasted Red Pepper Sauce, Vegetarian